Children of Abraham

 The ancient and holy city of Hebron – al Khalil to Muslims, and named, like Hebron for the Jewish and Islamic patriarch Abraham/Ibrahim – is rarely out of the news; and the news is never good.
 “There’s this thing that happens here, over the Hell Mouth”, says Buffy the Vampire Slayer, “where the way a thing feels – it kind of starts being that way for real.
 I’ve seen all these things before – just not all at once”.

 In May 2016, we visited Hebron, a fault line of faiths and a front line of an old war still being waged for possession of the Holy Land.
 It is a hot spot, a flash-point, where tensions between Israelis and Palestinians are usually followed by calamity, and bad things happen.
+We’ve travelled right through the West Bank, and yet nowhere did we feel exposed to the danger of a sudden flare up of violence and being caught in an indiscriminate crossfire than here in the old heart of the city.
 It is the seemingly intractable conflict in the raw, a microcosm of the Occupation, and there is no denying the brutality of the place.
 Most western journalists and commentators give their readers an impression that Israel absolutely dominates this Palestinian city of some 200,000 souls.
 In reality, the area under military control, immediately surrounding the ancient Ibrahimi mosque, holy to two faiths, is very small.
-But in this pressure cooker of a ghetto reside some 700 settlers and thirty thousand Palestinians, segregated from each other by walls and wire, fear and loathing – and by two soldiers to every settler.
+The city, with its high rise apartments, official buildings and shopping malls, looks down on this pressure cooker of a ghetto, where dwell some 700 settlers and thirty thousand Palestinians, segregated from each other by walls and wire, fear and loathing – and by two soldiers to every settler.

 On our return, the e-magazine Muftah published the following article.